SACHSTech/ICS4U-native-gr11review-part2v4/README.md

 ### Methods 1

-A string is considered “xy-balanced” if every occurrence of the character ‘x’ in the string has a corresponding ‘y’ character that appears after it.
-In other words, for each ‘x’, there must be a ‘y’ somewhere later in the string to “balance” it.
-Note that one ‘y’ can balance multiple ‘x’s.
-Your task is to implement a method that checks if a given string is xy-balanced and returns true if it is, or false if it is not.
+A string is considered “xy-balanced” if every occurrence of the character `x` in the string has a corresponding `y` character that appears after it.
+In other words, for each `x`, there must be a `y` somewhere later in the string to “balance” it.
+Note that one `y` can balance multiple `x`s.
+Your task is to implement a method that checks if a given string is xy-balanced and returns `true` if it is, or `false` if it is not.

 #### Method Signature
 ```java